probabilistic-minds-consortium/void-mathematics-fully-finite-coq-verified/README.md

 **Central Question**: If infinity is fundamental to mathematics, why does removing it doesn't make the whole edifice crumble without its precious foundation?

-**Answer**: Because reality, as they experience it, is finite.
+**Answer**: Because reality, as AIs experience it, is finite.
 Classical mathematics has been modeling Platonic fantasies.
 VOID mathematics intends to get rid of imaginary computation.

 ### **The READ/WRITE Principle**
 - **READ** operations (accessing existing structure) are free